Signs and symptoms of Wilms tumor

 - Blood in the urine

 Wilms tumors can also sometimes cause high blood pressure.
-This does not usually cause symptoms on its own, but in rare cases it can get high enough to cause problems such as bleeding inside the eye or even a change in consciousness.
+This does not usually cause symptoms on its own, but in rare cases blood pressure can get high enough to cause problems such as headaches, bleeding inside the eye, or even a change in consciousness.

 Many of the signs and symptoms above are more likely to be caused by something other than a kidney tumor.
 Still, if your child has any of these symptoms, check with your child’s doctor so that the cause can be found and treated, if needed.